namuol/boyziigame/README.md

 # Boyz II Game

-Another Game Boy emulator written in Zig.
+Another Game Boy emulator written in Zig, for fun.

-Well, that's the plan, anyway.
+At least that's the plan.

 ## Building

 Because Zig is still working on a package manager, this project makes heavy use of git submodules (I am sorry).

-When you clone this repo, be sure to pass the `--recursive` flag:
+When you clone this repo, be sure to pass the `--recursive` flag (it can take quite a while to clone the raylib dependency, so be patient):

 ```sh
 git clone --recursive <url>